mjwall/standalone-mac/README.md

 - The monitor port is given, 53541 in this example.
 You should be able to hit http://localhost:53541 and see the monitor

+#### extraScript

+Make a shell script and use -DextraScript to point to it.
+This script will be run after the cluster starts up but before the shell is invoked.
+Use the script to do things like add jars to lib/ext or run some other initialization stuff.

 ## Running from maven

 You can also run the SMAC from maven with the following